Electronic Benefit Transfer (EBT) Cards

 Adding an EBT Card Account

-When new funds are added to your EBT Card, enter them as To be Budgeted and then assign those dollars to the Grocery category.
+When new funds are added to your EBT Card, enter them as Ready to Assign and then assign those dollars to the Grocery category.

 When you buy groceries, you'll enter a transaction in the EBT Card account for the amount paid with those funds, categorizing the transaction to the Groceries category.